 IOTIC will continue to focus on three main roles:

 - Information and Resources

-- Work closely with the ICG/IOTWS Secretariat to provide information to the Member State national system, scientists, engineers, administrators and the general public throughout Indian Ocean on decisions, programmes, activities, tsunami data and information.
+- Work closely with the ICG/IOTWS Secretariat to provide information to the Member State national system, scientists, engineers, administrators, and the general public throughout the Indian Ocean on decisions, programs, activities, tsunami data, and information.

 - Work with ITIC to develop an International Tsunami Training Program (based on ITIC Training Programmes) specific for Indian Ocean TWS.
-IOTIC will organize this training programmes for Member States.
+IOTIC will organize these training programs for the Member States.

-- In cooperation with experts, continue to offer Member States programmes and activities to strengthen their tsunami warning system and mitigation programmes, among other the SOP for tsunami warning and emergency response.
+- In cooperation with experts, continue to offer Member States programs and activities to strengthen their tsunami warning system and mitigation programs, among other the SOP for tsunami warning and emergency response.